pyiron/pyiron/source/installation.rst

 .. code-block:: python

     import pyiron
+    >>> No pyiron installation found, should pyiron be installed [yes/no]:

-The import creates a :code:`~/.pyiron` configuration file and the folders :code:`~/pyiron/projects` and :code:`~/pyiron/resources`.
+If you answer with 'yes' pyiron creates a :code:`~/.pyiron` configuration file and the folders :code:`~/pyiron/projects` and :code:`~/pyiron/resources`.
 All pyrion projects should be started in the :code:`~/pyiron/projects` folder. pyiron is tracking the pyiron objects within this folder.
 The :code:`~/pyiron/resources` includes the resources for the individual pyiron plugins.
-A basic template for the resource directory is avialable at https://github.com/pyiron/pyiron-resources which you can download as a zip file https://github.com/pyiron/pyiron-resources/archive/master.zip .
-Copy the folders :code:`pyrion_atomistics`, :code:`pyiron_lammps` and :code:`pyiron_vasp` to :code:`~/pyiron/resources`.
+A basic template for the resource directory is avialable at https://github.com/pyiron/pyiron-resources which is downloaded automatically and the folders :code:`pyrion_atomistics`, :code:`pyiron_lammps` and :code:`pyiron_vasp` are copied to :code:`~/pyiron/resources`.

 Afterwards we can test the pyiron visualisation by opening a terminal, navigating to the pyiron projects folder and start a jupyter notebook session: